wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 3.3.1 =
-* Fixed post snippet issues when the home-page description is switch off
+* Fixed article (post) snippet issues when the home-page description is switch off
 * Compatible with 3.9.2

 = 3.3.0 =
 * Added the google localization country in search ranking
+* It's a far advanced type of search and parameters that will ensure you see results 99% accurate
 * Fixed onboarding video link
 * Fixed seo title issue for homepage